SECCON CTF 2023 Quals: Author Writeups

 By the technique, you can access shared pages because you can create notes and share them on the admin's session by CSRF.

-The most impotant point in this challenge is that shared pages do not show a flag note:
+Is the remaining task to see a flag note in shared pages?
+The answer is no. The most impotant point in this challenge is that shared pages do not show a flag note:

 // Hide your secret notes 🤫